-Baking soda and vinegar have become the staples of eco-friendly household cleaning.
+Baking soda and white vinegar have become the staples of eco-friendly household cleaning.
 Everyone and their dog is using them.
-And when you mix them together, you get a concoction so powerful, it makes dirt disappear on its own.
+And when you mix them together, you get a concoction so powerful that it makes dirt disappear on its own.
 Chef’s kiss!

 Except, this isn’t the case at all.
-Mixing baking soda and vinegar isn’t the miracle cleaning agent you’ve been lead to believe.
+Mixing baking soda and vinegar isn’t the miracle cleaning agent you’ve been led to believe.
 Don’t get me wrong, they’re still great when used separately.
 In fact, most of our eco-friendly cleaning guides revolve around these two substances.
 And we even sometimes use them together.
 But there’s a catch.

 Let’s dust off our chemistry books for a second.
 We’ll be talking about a chemical reaction, after all.

 We don’t often think about it, but many of the natural products we use have chemical properties.
-Baking soda, for example, is a base.
+Baking soda (or bicarbonate of soda) is a base.
 This means it’s a substance that can “accept” protons.

 White vinegar, on the other hand, is an acid.
 In other words, it’s a substance that can “donate” protons.
 All of a sudden it’s becoming apparent why this is a match made in heaven.

 Bases and acids naturally react with one another, and baking soda and white vinegar are no exception.
-In this interaction, the vinegar “donates” a proton to the soda.
-A chemical reaction ensues (this is fizzing you see when you mix the two substances).
+In this interaction, the white vinegar “donates” a proton to the soda.
+A chemical reaction ensues (this is the fizzing you see when you mix the two substances).
+This reaction is called neutralisation.

 When the dust settles, what you’re left with is water and sodium acetate.
 In other words, glorified seawater.
 Not the be-all, end-all cleaning solution.

-The good news is, both baking soda and white vinegar are powerful cleaning agents when used on their own.
+The good news is that both baking soda and white vinegar are powerful cleaning agents when used on their own.
 Baking soda is great for removing stubborn dirt, grease, and other organic sticky substances.

 White vinegar is awesome at breaking down mineral deposits and when combined with lemon juice – disinfection.
 So both compounds have their uses.
 One question remains – does it ever make sense to mix them?